-The balance in the financial statements of cash and cash equivalents, short and long-term bank deposits, debtors and receivables, forward contracts, supplier liabilities to trade and service provider liabilities and other payables are compatible to or close to their fair value.
+The balance in the financial statements of cash, customers, receivables and payable balances, suppliers and service provider liabilities, loans from banks, payables and credit balances and option warrants corresponds or is close to the fair value thereof.

 C. Classification of financial instruments at fair value rating